INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Yeah, but my question is; you’re a big fan of the band, and you’ve recorded a brilliant cover version of the Priest classic “Hell Bent for Leather.”
 But how does it feel when there are now bands that make their versions of Annihilator songs?
 For example, Cradle of Filth made an excellent version of “Alice in Hell” a couple of years ago.

 Jeff Waters: That particular one.
-When Dani said that he would cover “Alice in Hell,” he’d said that maybe ten years ago, and it never happened.
+When Dani said he would cover “Alice in Hell,” he’d said that maybe ten years ago, and it never happened.
 When I found out he did record it, I was thinking, this is even going to be totally bad, or it’s going to be amazing.
-It turned out to be almost had a tear in my eye when I heard the song.
+It turned out to almost have a tear in my eye when I heard the song.
 The first thing I did when I heard the song, I picked up the phone and called my co-writer John Bates, who wrote the song with me.
 He was out in Vancouver and said, you’ve got to hear this band Cradle of Filth playing “Alice in Hell,” and they did it better than the original.
 I thought it was incredible.
 I am surprised they didn’t push that out as a single, instead of a bonus thing or as a B-side.
 Because many new kids and fans don’t know, maybe they don’t know the song?
 If they had to push that out as a single, I think that could have been a different thing for them.

 You may be right about that, but have you heard any other good Annihilator covers?